 Transparency is a major focal point for Marcus.
 The lender advertises no fees, stating simply that, “We make money on interest.”
 Lack of bedside manner aside, there’s little harm in determining whether or not you’re eligible, particularly when searching for a low-interest personal loan online.

-Marcus Personal Loans
+Marcus by Goldman Sachs Personal Loans

-At Marcus Personal Loans, you can take out a personal loan from $3,500 to $40,000.
+With Marcus, you can take out a personal loan from $3,500 to $40,000.
 There is no origination fee, and you can use the money for anything you want.
 However, when applying, you do have to specify how you intend to use the money, and this may affect how much you are approved for.

 - Loan amount